MicrosoftDocs/windows-itpro-docs/windows/configuration/assigned-access/configuration-file.md

 Under `Configs`, define one or more user accounts and their association with a profile.

-When the user account signs in on the device, the associated Assigned Access profile is enforced along with policy settings that are part of the restricted user experience.
+When the user account signs in, the associated Assigned Access profile is enforced along with policy settings that are part of the restricted user experience.

 You can assign: